anatbal/mts-trial-deployment-config/README.md

 # mts-trial-deployment-config

-This repository holds MTS resources definitions (shared and per trial) and CONTROLS the actual cloud deployment.
+This repository holds MTS resources definitions and CONTROLS the actual cloud deployment.

 ## Using this repository